grafana/loki/docs/sources/get-started/hash-rings.md

 and which series fingerprint ranges each compactor owns.
 The ring is also used to determine which compactor owns retention.
 Retention will be applied by the compactor owning the smallest token in the ring.

-## About the Bloom Gateway ring
-{{% admonition type="warning" %}}
-This feature is an [experimental feature](/docs/release-life-cycle/).
-Engineering and on-call support is not available.
-No SLA is provided.
-{{% /admonition %}}

-The Bloom Gateway ring is used to determine which subset of the gateways own a given tenant, and which series fingerprint ranges each compactor owns.
-The ring of the bloom gateways is implemented with [**Jumphash**](https://arxiv.org/abs/1406.2294).